JuliaParallel/julia-hpc-tutorial-sc24/README.md

 ### Locally

-> [!NOTE]
-> This is our recommended option, as you will more easily be able to keep playing with the notebook afterwards.

 Clone this repository (make sure to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)) and then enter inside the new directory by running the following commands in a terminal (we recommend using [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) if on Windows):

 ```sh